 An abstract is a compressed summary that boils down the most important contents into a few sentences.
 (See “Short Reports: Begin with the Conclusion.”)

 An abstract is not a list of promises.
 Don’t think of it like a “stay tuned, we’ll tell you who won the big game and we’ll show you the best plays after these messages from our sponsor” teaser.
-Instead, an abstract actually gives the final scores and shows the game-winning play.
+Instead, an abstract actually gives the final scores, names the most valuable player, and breaks down the game-winning play.

 In general, break the whole process up into smaller stages, and describe each stage in order.
 If the process is part of a continuing cycle (such as the evaporation and condensation of water), say so.